brunoarg94/dax_snapshot_backlog_calculation/README.md

-# Analyzing Open Risk Backlog Over Time with Power BI and DAX
+# Analyzing open risk backlog over Time with Power BI and DAX

 ## Problem Statement

 In our Cyber Security risk management process, one of the key challenges was tracking how the backlog of open risks evolved over time.
 The team needed a dynamic and interactive way to visualize the number of open risks at any given quarter, regardless of when the report was generated.
 The goal was to enable better decision-making by understanding historical trends and identifying bottlenecks in risk remediation.

 ## Context

 Our dataset consists of a list of risks with the following attributes:

--risk_id: Unique identifier for each risk.
+- risk_id: Unique identifier for each risk.
--risk_status: Either "Open" or "Closed".
+- risk_status: Either "Open" or "Closed".
--identify_date: Date when the risk was identified.
+- identify_date: Date when the risk was identified.
--remediate_date: Date when the risk was closed (if applicable).
+- remediate_date: Date when the risk was closed (if applicable).

 The key requirement was to create a backlog metric that dynamically calculates the number of open risks at any given quarter-end date.
 The metric needed to work in a Power BI line chart visual displaying the backlog trend over time.

 ## Solution Using DAX